Using Your Data Science Project (DSP)

 -

-Data connections: A list of data sources that your project uses.
+Connections: A list of data sources that your project uses, such as an S3 object bucket.

 -

-As you can see in the project's details figure, our selected data science project currently has no workbenches, storage, data connections, pipelines, or model servers.
+As you can see in the project's details figure, our selected data science project currently has no workbenches, pipelines, models, storage, connections, and permissions.

 Populate the data science project with a Workbench